GarrettHaley/CS-373-DADA/index.md

 1. Start with data.
 2. Develop intuitions about the data and the questions it can answer.
 3. Formulate your question.
-4.Leverage your current data to better understand if it is the right question to ask.
+4. Leverage your current data to better understand if it is the right question to ask.
 If not, iterate until you have a testable hypothesis.
 5. Create a framework where you can run tests/experiments.
 6. Analyze the results to draw insights about the question.